Visual_KI4KI_final

 Hopmann: I would like us to work together with the industry to show how AI can be used responsibly, pragmatically and effectively.
 And that we are not only making processes more efficient, but also creating new areas of innovation – for products, for business models and for the next generation of plastics engineers.

-The AI team at IKV
+The KI4KI team at IKV

 Your contact persons